Powered by Blogger.

 Watercolour paint doesn't take long to dry so when your ready you will need to get your fine-liner out.

-I'm really loving the Uniball PIN fine liner i was sent.
+I'm really loving the Uniball PIN fine liner I was sent.
 Its waterproof and smudge-proof so it works well for me.
 I have been using it all week for doodles and with watercolour paints and its still going strong. the ink stands out and its not drying up or altering the quality when jumping between blank card stock and used watercolour paper.

-I have the 0.2 which i find is thin enough to give great intricate details but also thick enough that you can see the ink and it wont fade into the paper.
+I have the 0.2 which I find is thin enough to give great intricate details but also thick enough that you can see the ink and it wont fade into the paper.
 You can however get various nib sizes to suit.

 Use the colour you have to inspire you.
 Does the paint look like flowers?
 Could you turn it into an owl?
 Go for it!
 If you want paint with something in mind.
 I made a sheet of hearts and outlined them to look like they were hanging.
 You can make anything and everything ... you're only limited by your imagination.

-** Disclosure - Although i was sent the Uniball fine-liner to review in exchange for this post, all opinions are my own.
+** Disclosure - Although I was sent the Uniball fine-liner to review in exchange for this post, all opinions are my own.
 For more information, check out my disclosure policy HERE.